abigaillelizabeth/abigaillelizabeth/README.md

 ## Hi there! 👋
+Hi, I'm Abi!
+Welcome to my github.
+I'm pretty new to coding, but always excited to learn!

 <!--
 **abigaillelizabeth/abigaillelizabeth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.